pydio/pydio-doc-admin-guide/1_quick_start/4_sharing_features.md

 You can share files or folders using a public link.
 To create a public link, choose the folder/file that you want to share and right click on it: a menu appears.
 Click on **Share**, it opens a configuration popup:

+[:image:1_quick_start/sharing_features/public_link_0.png]

-Click on **Enable Public Links** to enable them.
+Click on **Enable Public Links** to generate a unique URL providing public access to this resource.

-You now see these new fields:

 [:image:1_quick_start/sharing_features/public_link_1.png]

+**Note**: The generated link URL is computed from your current web access.
+If you are using multiple URLs to access to Cells, you can force Cells to use only one of them for all public links.
+Go to Cells Console > Main Settings panel and also refer to [Configure Cells URL](./configure-cells-urls) in this documentation.

+Once a link is enabled, you can fine-tuned and restrict its accesses with various configurations described below

+### Permissions

+[:image:1_quick_start/sharing_features/public_link_permissions.png]

+Set up basic read/write/preview permissions for this link.
+Options here may depend on the shared resource type (file or folder) and the additional restrictions set.

+- **For a folder**, you can pick from "preview" (show files previews), "read" (open/download files) and "upload" (let people upload additional contents to the folder.
+Worth noting, you can share a folder with only the "upload" option set, providing a blind dropping box to collect files from external users.
+- **For a file**, you can pick from "preview" (show preview), "read" (open/download file) or "edit" if the file type provides a supported editor inside Pydio Cells interface.

+### Labels and Display Options

+[:image:1_quick_start/sharing_features/public_link_labels.png]

 - **Link Label**: the label of your link; you have a menu displaying all your public links.
 It is easier to recognize them with a label)
 - **Link Description**: filled by default with the creation date, this is displayed in the various public layouts seen by the end-user that clicks on the link.
 You can change this to provide a more adequate description of the content.

-Then, there are 3 different tabs:

-1. **Link**: This is where you can get your link, you can also choose the permissions that users have on this share.
-1. **Access**: You can choose if you want to put a password an expiration date for the link, a limited number of downloads and the layout of the GUI when people follow the link.
-1. **Visibility**: You can choose to whom this link is visible on the shares menu.

-**Note**: The generated link URL is computed from your current web access.
-If you are using multiple URLs to access to Cells, you can force Cells to use only one of them for all public links.
-Go to Cells Console > Main Settings panel and also refer to [Configure Cells URL](./configure-cells-urls) in this documentation.
+- **Layout**: customize data presentation with specific templates.
+For example, if you are sharing a folder filled with images, use the Gallery template to directly display images as a mosaic.

+### Access restrictions

+[:image:1_quick_start/sharing_features/public_link_access.png]

+This section provides additional restrictions capabilities for accessing this link :

+- **Password** will prompt user for a password before accessing the link
+- **Expiration Date** will automatically disable the link after a certain period of time
+- **Maximum Downloads** (only for files with "download" permission) will automatically disable the link after the file has been downloaded a given number of times.

+### Advanced Visibility

+[:image:1_quick_start/sharing_features/public_link_advanced.png]

+This advanced feature is less used but can be handy: by default, a link created on a file or folder is "owned" by the current user.
+Other users who access the same workspace cannot see this link, nor edit its characteristics.
+This settings allows you to "hand over" the link management to another user, or for example to let a whole group of people use this link and edit its properties.

+Beware of not confusing the link permissions/accesses (what can a public user see at this link) and the visilibity (which internal user is allowed to edit this link properties).
+This "visibility" concept can be found elsewhere in the application, regarding shared users managements, Cells management, etc.

 ## Sharing with other users using Cells